lfzkoala/lfzkoala.github.io/investing.md

 We receive tons of pitching emails.
 In case we miss your great ideas, please kindly prepare an email with a commentable Google Doc with the answers to the following before sending your email:

-- What is the company’s purpose.
+- What is the mission of your company?
-- What problem you are solving.
+- What specific issue are you addressing?
-- What is your solution to the problem.
+- What solution are you offering to tackle this issue?
-- Why build the company now.
+- Why is now the right time to start this company?
-- How do you plan to make money.
+- What is your revenue model?
-- Who is on the team.
+- Who are the members of your team?
-- How much you’re planning to raise.
+- What is your fundraising goal?
-- If you already have a lead investor.
+- Do you have a lead investor already committed?